martensi1/nova-kernel/README.md

 ## Setup

 1. Install Vagrant and VirtualBox
+2. Clone repository.
+Be sure that the checked out files have unix-style line endings, `LF`)
+   Example: `git clone --config core.autocrlf=false --config core.eol lf <repo-url>`
-2. Clone repository and run `vagrant up --provision` to setup a new development environment
+3. Run `vagrant up --provision` to setup a new development environment
-3. Run `vagrant ssh` to SSH into the VM instance
+4. Run `vagrant ssh` to SSH into the VM instance

 ## Run OS